luismcsoul/the-sustainable-republic/README.md

 14. Models for evaluating standarized good governance were never thought until now when artificial inteligence is exceling humans in every single imaginable category.

-15. The ideal template of a goverment management would imply the final goal of zero public officers: Automation.
+15. The ideal template of governmental management would imply the final goal of zero public officers: Automation.

 16. It is our responsibility as ideologists to study every country/farm and select/handpick from them the best proven policies (one by one) to construct a republic with the best features of existing republics and added features currently yet to be implemented.
 -